 Yes.
 All applicants must to mention their military services in Question 11.
 Many applicants are advised to hide their military histories and are told that Canada does not accept people who have done military services or participated in a combat.
 As a result they may state “none” in the application form.
 Applicants are expected to disclose their military story to determine admissibility.
 Withholding such information may raise concerns about credibility.
 This could lead to a negative decision.
 The applicant may need to be reassured that their military service does not make one inadmissible.

 1. We plan to sponsor two adults who are siblings and link their applications.
 When they come to Canada, they will be living together.
 Do we need to submit separate Settlement Plans?

 Yes.
-We have been advised that the CPO-W expects to receive one Settlement Plan per application.
-In this case, you will need to submit 2 settlement plans.
+ROC-O expects to receive one Settlement Plan per application.
+In this case, you will need to submit two settlement plans.